National Route 35 (Costa Rica)

 National Primary Route 35, or just Route 35 (Ruta Nacional Primaria 35, or Ruta 35) is a National Road Route of Costa Rica, located in the Alajuela province, and it is a road that serves the central north area of Costa Rica.

 Description

 Completely contained in the Alajuela province, this is as of 2019 an almost straight road between San Carlos and Los Chiles, this road together with Route 4 and Route 32 allows the access between the Caribbean side of the country to the northern Alajuela districts and Nicaragua.

 Since 2005 a new segment is under construction to expand the road to Route 1 towards San Jose, the project is known as the Eje Interior Norte (North Internal Axis).

-In Alajuela province the route covers San Carlos canton (Florencia, Cutris, Pocosol districts), Los Chiles canton (Los Chiles, El Amparo, San Jorge districts).
+In Alajuela province the route covers San Carlos canton (Florencia, Cutris, and Pocosol districts) and Los Chiles canton (Los Chiles, El Amparo, and San Jorge districts).

 National Route 768

 National Tertiary Route 768 was a 6 km road created to link the north end of Route 35 at Los Chiles to Nicaragua National Route 25B.
 It is now part of Route 35.
 Allows international access to Nicaragua using the migration checkpoint of Las Tablillas.